MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 These capabilities are part of a comprehensive set of features that are grouped into three user experiences to help accelerate your journey toward a more comprehensive fraud protection environment:

 - **Diagnose** – Use this experience in Fraud Protection to gain insights into fraud issues in your environment.
+   > [NOTE!]
+   > The diagnose functionality might not be available in all countries or regions.

 - **Evaluate** – Use this experience to assess and evaluate the effectiveness of Fraud Protection relative to your current fraud protection solution.
 - **Protect** – Use this experience to customize business rules to obtain recommendations for your e-commerce transaction decisions.